 First Day of Homeschool at Guardian Academy

 In our homeschool this week… Today was officially our first day of homeschool here at Guardian Academy, as well as our first little co-op day, when my sister Elizabeth’s family comes over and we do school together.
-We got a […]
+We got a late start but still had a great day.
+I had […]

 A Deuteronomy 6:7 Mission: Time for Change